niehusst/net-go/frontend/README.md

 Once the elm ecosystem is installed, you can run `elm install` to install the Elm deps for this app.

-Individual pages can be built using: (TODO update once proper setup is complete)
+Individual pages can be built using:
 ```
-elm make src/<Target elm file> --output <output file name>.js
+elm make src/Main.elm --output static/js/elm.js
 ```

 You can run the Elm frontend as a stand-alone file viewer on localhost using the following command:
 ```
-elm reactor
+elm-live src/Main.elm --pushstate -- --output=static/js/elm.js
 ```
-Note that if you select an HTML file, it likely won't render due to being unable to find the corresponding JS file it needs to render via Elm.
-You can select the corresponding Elm source file, but it will render w/o CSS (since it's generating HTML for you on the fly).

-For the full experience (fully rendered HTML with CSS), please run the backend from project root with `go run .`.
+For the full experience (with access to backend), please run the backend from project root with `go run .` instead.